 Early in a fixed-rate loan, a large percentage of your payment pays interest, and a significantly smaller percentage toward principal.
 The amount paid toward principal goes up slowly each month.

-You might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in this lower rate.
-For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
+Borrowers can choose a fixed-rate loan to lock in a low rate.
+Borrowers choose these types of loans because interest rates are low and they wish to lock in this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can provide greater stability in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at a favorable rate.
 Call Power Purchase Mortgage at (877) 226-8191 for details.

-Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
-ARMs are normally adjusted every six months, based on various indexes.
+There are many types of Adjustable Rate Mortgages.
+ARMs are generally adjusted every six months, based on various indexes.

-ARMs most often have the lowest, most attractive rates at the beginning.
-They usually guarantee the lower rate from a month to ten years.
+ARMs most often have their lowest rates at the start of the loan.
+They provide the lower interest rate for an initial period that varies greatly.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
+For these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust.
-Loans like this are often best for people who expect to move in three or five years.
+These loans are fixed for a number of years (3 or 5), then adjust.
+Loans like this are often best for borrowers who expect to move in three or five years.
 These types of adjustable rate loans benefit borrowers who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (877) 226-8191.
 We answer questions about different types of loans every day.